lblain622/SWEN746-Proj/README.md

   * Register
     * The user create his account and after that it should return a message of creation success
     * All the inputs should have a message of validation to guide the user
   * Login
     * The user login succefully into the system, the system returns a message of success
   * Filtering / Searching services
     * The search should return an exact list of candidates matching the user's keywords.
     * The search request should be shown in a suggestion tab with an organized and clear UI.
   * Scheduling the services
     * Ensure that services are marked as unavailable once they are booked to avoid confusion to other students.
-    * The availability must exactly match the user's entered timeframed.
+    * The availability must exactly match the user's entered timeframe.
   * Manage profile
     * Users will be able to verify that they are a student to other users if the use an non edu account
-    * Users will be able to update their profile info such as name, school, and schefule
+    * Users will be able to update their profile info such as name, school, and schedule
   * Manage services
-    * Students will be able to see all avaible freelances for their selected sernice
+    * Students will be able to see all available freelances for their selected service
     * Freelances will be able to create,update,and delete their service posting
   * Manage notifications:
     * When a user places a bid or a bid is accepted, they should receive notification immediately.